camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 363.8 Mb was generated in 10 minutes.
 For one hour, it's 363/10*60.

-The business said we have to run 10 hours a day, and a process instance live 5 days before completion.
+The business said we have to run 10 hours a day, and a process instance lives 5 days before completion.
 The calculation is
 ```
   Size = 363 / 10 * 60 (1 h) * 10 (10 h/day) * 5 (days)= 108900 Mb =106 Gb
 ```
-The best is to create minimum 3 shards for this index.
+The best is to create a minimum of 3 shards for this index.

 ## Change the sharding

-Stop the importer on Operate.
+Stop the importer from operating.
 For a 200 Gb index, it may take 2 hours to proceed.
 So, in that situation, it's better to stop the importer and let operate run.

 To stop the importer, update the environment variable, and run a Helm upgrade.
 ```